apekshadhage/Documentation_FORAWS/as400_gateway_for_aws_user_guide.md

     Click on Launch Instance&rarr;give name as AS400CommonAPiForMyVpc&rarr;click on My AMIs&rarr;select AS400-common-API ami&rarr;select Instance type according to         requirement(eg.t2.micro)&rarr;go with create new key pair option create as .ppk file by selection .ppk option and click on create.(securedAPI)&rarr;select VPC(eg.     MyVpc)&rarr;select privatesubnetForMyvpc&rarr;make sure Auto Assign  public Ip is Disable.&rarr;select create security group                                           option(eg.securityGroupForMyVpc)&rarr;add description related to security group(Optional)&rarr;(Add All rules which needs to be added to security group)&rarr;
-    if requires add storage&rarr;finally click on Launch Instance

-    Successfully initiated launch of instance (i-0cf3ed2965af92b3e)
+    if requires add storage&rarr;finally click on Launch Instance Now you should able to see success message as Successfully initiated launch of instance (i-0cf3ed2965af92b3e)

 6. Create a normal EC2 instance and attach this instance to public subnet.
 This instance will act as a bastion host or NAT Gateway host.

     **Steps to create EC2 Instance in publicsubnet**

     Click on Launch Instance&rarr;give name as AS400GatewayForMyVpc&rarr;select ubuntu or any other os&rarr;select Instance type according to requirement(eg.               t2.micro)&rarr;go with create new key pair option create as .ppk file by selection .ppk option and click on create.(eg.publickey)&rarr;select VPC (eg.                 MyVpc)&rarr;select publicsubnetForMyVpc&rarr;make sure Auto Assign public Ip is enable.&rarr;select existing security group(eg. securityGroupForMyVpc)&rarr;if         requires add storage&rarr;finally click on Launch Instance

-    Successfully initiated launch of instance (i-0f9569de3565e58e1)
+    Now you should able to see success message as Successfully initiated launch of instance (i-0f9569de3565e58e1)

     AS400GatewayForMyVpc – is an EC2 instance and acts as bastion / NAT gateway host, which is part of public subnet under VPC.
 By default, application starts running     on port 8080.
     AS400CommonAPiForMyVpc – is an Ec2 instance and hosts the AS400 connector API interfaces.

     **Managing Application Service**